Why would an organization want innovation?

 Yes, everyone is tired of innovation just being a buzz word people throw around to get attention.
-Real innovation practice is not all about chasing novelty and the new.
-We have an experienced and mature approach to innovation that balances learning from traditions with being open to new and unexpected possibilities.
+Real innovation practice is not all about chasing the new.
+We have an experienced approach and a track record of producing real innovation- Innovation that balances learning from traditions of established domains with being open to new possibilities.

-We see real innovation coming out of learning both the culture and tools that support innovation and boosting problem solving capacity.
+We see real innovation coming out of learning both the culture and tools of innovation.

-Getting better at problem solving is one of the most important skills people and organizations need to develop in order to navigate complex challenges and ensure services and products to continue to be relevant.
-Innovation leaders like Tom Peters say we are moving out of the information age and into the age of Creation Intensification, where basically if we don’t get better at disciplined creative problem solving we will fall behind.
+With increasing complexity in our world, now more than ever we all have to get better at problem solving as individuals, as organizations and as interconnected systems.
+Leaders often recognize this, but few know how to steward and foster relevant innovation.
+From leadership experts and literature over the last 20 years, it keeps being said that creativity and innovation are the most important skills people and organizations need to develop in order to navigate our times.
+Innovation Gurus like Tom Peters have said we are moving out of the information age and into the age of Creation Intensification, where basically if we don’t get better at disciplined problem solving we will fall behind and be in trouble.

-We can offer keynotes, large and small group training or a tailored capacity building plan based on your organization’s unique needs, hopes and desired outcomes.
+Think Jar Collective founder Ben Weinlick(2010) and knowledgeable colleagues can offer large and small group training or a tailored capacity building plan based on your organization’s unique needs, hopes and desired outcomes.

 Interactive workshops from one day to multi-month explorations…